 On April 9, 2014, Governor Dayton signed the Minnesota Safe and Supportive Schools Act.
 The law provides schools, educators, parents, and students with tools and resources for bullying prevention and intervention.
-St. Croix Prep's Anti-Bullying Policy, in accordance with the Minnesota Safe and Supportive Schools Act.
-See Board Policy, Student Bullying Prohibition Policy.
+See Board Policy #514, Bullying Prohibition Policy.
 Please contact one of the Principals or Office Managers for additional information.